kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

 #### Module factory { #module-factory }

-Components for a dependency container can also be searched for in modules in an application project.
+Components for a dependency container can also be located in modules within an application project.
 A module refers to an interface that contains the factory methods.
-The `@Module` annotation marks the interface as a module to be injected in our container at compile time.
+The `@Module` annotation marks the interface as a module to be injected into the application container at compile time.
-Module must be within the same source code directory as the class labeled `@KoraApp`.
+The module must be within the same source code directory as the class marked with `@KoraApp`.

-All factory methods within module become available to the dependency container:
+All factory methods within the module become available to the dependency container:

 ===! ":fontawesome-brands-java: `Java`"